 Our patients will be advised to seek alternative medicine treatments before we resort to surgical methods of treatment.
 These include:

 Chiropractic care involves a natural, non-invasive therapy that helps in managing heart diseases.
 It is also helpful in preventing the occurrence of heart diseases.

-In order to maintain overall cardiovascular health, it is recommended to perform at least 30 minutes of moderate intensity aerobic activity for 5 days a week or at least 25 minutes of vigorous aerobic activity for 3 days a week.
+In order to maintain overall cardiovascular health, it is recommended to perform at least 30 minutes of moderate-intensity aerobic activity for 5 days a week or at least 25 minutes of vigorous aerobic activity for 3 days a week.
 Performing moderate to high-intensity muscle-strengthening exercises for at least 2 days a week helps in attaining additional health benefits.

 Yoga involves stretching your body in different poses while concentrating on your breathing and meditation.
-Along with a heart-healthy lifestyle, incorporation of Yoga-based exercises prevents or even reverses heart diseases to a certain extent.
+Along with a heart-healthy lifestyle, the incorporation of Yoga-based exercises prevents or even reverses heart diseases to a certain extent.
 One can expect great benefits with Yoga, although it may not be able to completely cure the disease.

-In order to prevent mitral valve disease caused by rheumatic fever, it is important to watch for signs of a strep infection, and consult your physician immediately.
+In order to prevent mitral valve disease caused by rheumatic fever, it is important to watch for signs of a strep infection and consult your physician immediately.
 Prompt treatment of these infections can prevent rheumatic fever that causes heart valve damage.
 It is important to take all the prescribed medicines for the treatment of strep infection.
-The signs of strep infection are fever, a painful sore throat, and white spots on tonsils.
+The signs of strep infection are fever, a painful sore throat, and white spots on the tonsils.
 Additionally, regular exercises, following a heart-healthy diet and lifestyle, and taking medicines that curb cholesterol and prevent heart attack, heart failure, and high blood pressure may also prevent mitral valve stenosis.